+At December 31, 2007

-Ratio at December 31, 2007 Actual Minimum required Total capital to risk-weighted assets 11.2% 8.0% Tier I capital to risk-weighted assets 10.3% 4.0% Tier I leverage ratio 9.7% 4.0%
+Ratio Actual Minimum Required

+Total capital to risk-weighted assets 11.2% 8.0%

+Tier I capital to risk-weighted assets 10.3% 4.0%

+Tier I leverage ratio 9.7% 4.0%

-Pursuant to the FDICIA, regulations have been adopted defining five capital levels: well capitalized, adequately capitalized, undercapitalized, significantly undercapitalized and critically undercapitalized.
+Pursuant to the FDICIA, regulations have been adopted defining five capital levels: well capitalized, adequately capitalized, undercapitalized and critically undercapitalized.
 Increasingly severe restrictions are placed on a depository institution as its capital level classification declines.
 An institution is critically undercapitalized if it has a tangible equity to total assets ratio less than or equal to 2%.
-An institution is adequately capitalized if it has a total risk-based capital ratio less than 10%, but greater than or equal to 8%; or a Tier 1 risk-based capital ratio less than 6%, but greater than or equal to 4%; or a leverage ratio less than 5%, but greater than or equal to 4% (3% in certain circumstances).
+An institution is adequately capitalized if it has a total risk-based capital ratio less than 10%, but greater than or equal to 8%; or a Tier 1 risk-based capital ratio less than 6%, but greater than or equal to 4% (3% in certain circumstances).
 An institution is well capitalized if it has a total risk-based capital ratio of 10% or greater, a Tier 1 risk-based capital ratio of 6% or greater, and a leverage ratio of 5% or greater; and the institution is not subject to an order, written agreement, capital directive or prompt corrective action directive to meet and maintain a specific capital level for any capital measure.
 Under these regulations, at December 31, 2007, the Bank was well capitalized, which places no significant restrictions on the Bank's activities.